-Per 1003.33, F.S. for report cards and end-of-year status:
+Per_1003.33, F.S.

 - (1) Each district school board shall establish and publish policies requiring the content and regular issuance of student report cards for all elementary school, middle school, and high school students.
-These report cards must clearly depict and grade: - (a) The student's academic performance in each class or course, which in grades 1 through 12 must be based upon examinations as well as written papers, class participation, and other academic performance criteria, and must include the student's performance or nonperformance at his or her grade level. - (b) The student's conduct and behavior. - (c) The student's attendance, including absences and tardiness. - (2) A student's final report card for a school year shall contain a statement indicating end-of-the-year status regarding performance or non-performance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.
+These report cards must clearly depict and grade: - (a) The student's academic performance in each class or course, which in grades 1 through 12 must be based upon examinations as well as written papers, class participation, and other academic performance criteria, and must include the student's performance or nonperformance at his or her grade level. - (b) The student's conduct and behavior. - (c) The student's attendance, including absences and tardiness. - (2) A student's final report card for a school year shall contain a statement indicating end-of the-year status regarding performance or non-performance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.